tvanslyke/ENGW-3302/discourse-community-manual.md

 	else
 		return fibonacci(n - 1) + fibonacci(n - 2)
 ```
-This representation of the algorithm relies primarilly on plain English.
-Pseudocode is intended to be clear, consise, and most importantly, readable.
+This representation of the algorithm relies primarily on plain English.
+Pseudocode is intended to be clear, concise, and most importantly, readable.
 Keep in mind your audience when you're writing pseudocode.
 C, C++, C#, or Java programmers would likely prefer pseudocode that looks like more like C while Python or Ruby programmers would prefer a more Python-like syntax.
 There are no hard and fast rules to writing pseudocode, just rules of thumb and a reliance on common sense.

 # Getting Involved in Open-Source Software Projects
 If you would like to get involved in any FOSS projects, the best thing you can do is find a project you're interested in and start playing with the code!
 For example, if you enjoy programming in both C and Python, perhaps you might also enjoy writing CPython extensions in C.  Once you get the hang of the project's conventions and design, take a look at the project's README to see how you can get started with contributing.
 Beyond that, there's not much advice to be given.